marshallward/mom6-gpu-report/gpu_report.rst

 This document describes the current state of porting MOM6 to GPU platforms.
 We hope to provide essential context on the following questions.

-* Why should MOM6 be ported to GPUs?
+* Can MOM6 be ported to GPU devices?

-  * Will we always have access to this hardware?
-  * Could it become the *only* viable option for massively parallel jobs?
-  * Will we maintain support on CPU?
-Could it become "legacy" hardware?
+* To what extent can we preserve the existing Fortran codebase?

 * What are the available technologies?
 How suitable is each technology for MOM6?
-Some issues to consider:

-  * Can it faithfully represent the MOM6 algorithms?
+  * Can each option faithfully represent the MOM6 algorithms?

-  * Is the code maintainable?
-Or even readable?
-  * Do we have explict control over the implementation?
-  * Does it depend on a particular software stack?
-Is it a sprawling mess?
-  * Can we preserve the existing codebase?
+  * Can new contributors easily follow the GPU design patterns?

-  * Is the new implementation bit-equivalent to the CPU result?
+  * Are GPU solutions bit-equivalent to the CPU result?

-We will try to address the questions above (over time, most likely).
-For now, our conclusion is to preserve the existing codebase and introduce OpenMP directives.

-The latter part of this document is intended to be a "how-to" for new users.
-We hope to include the following:
+We eventually hope to answer the questions above.

+This document is part position paper, part instruction manual, and part journal of day-to-day challenges and lessons learned.
+Eventually, it should contain the following.

 * Instructions for compiling models with GPU support.
 We currently focus on Nvidia, but should consider other platforms (AMD, possibly Intel?).